Denial of Time to Present Evidence in an Arizona Child Custody Case

 Mother and Mr. Eaton (Father) were married in 2001.
 In 2010, Mother petitioned for dissolution of their marriage.
 Mother and Father received their divorce decree ordering joint legal custody of their three minor children with Mother holding final decision-making authority.
 Father was awarded parenting time every other weekend and on specified holidays.

 In December of 2013, Mother notified Father she was moving to California with the children.
-Initially, Father posed no objection, but right before the move was set to occur, he petitioned the court to modify legal decision-making and parenting time arguing he should be awarded primary physical custody and final decision-making authority because relocation to California was not in the children’s best interest and because the Mother’s boyfriend “spanked” the children.
+Initially, Father posed no objection, but right before the move was set to occur, he petitioned the court to modify legal decision-making and parenting time to argue he should be awarded primary physical custody and final decision-making authority because relocation to California was not in the children’s best interest and because the Mother’s boyfriend “spanked” the children.

 Mother filed a counter petition to modify parenting time stating that traveling to and from California every other weekend was not in the children’s best interests.
 Mother and Father took part in a Parenting Conference prior to the evidentiary hearing as required by the court.